JamesWoolfenden/terraform-aws-athena/README.md

 ![alt text](./diagram/athena.png)

-Include this repository as a module in your existing Terraform code:
+Include this as a module in your existing Terraform code - *module.athena.tf*:

 ```terraform
 module "athena" {